 The City of Wyoming, Michigan is benefiting from the installation of energy-efficient materials at its wastewater treatment plant.
 Improvements to the plant’s aeration system are saving the city over 2.1 million kilowatt hours of energy a year, enough electricity annually to power more than 270 typical Michigan homes.

 Donohue’s Tim Korby, PE, LEED AP BD+C was recently sworn in as the 2017-2018 President of the American Council of Engineering Companies of Minnesota (ACEC/MN) during their 67th Annual Meeting & Awards Presentation.
 Tim is preceded by Dan Murphy of Meyer Borgman Johnson.

 The Central States Water Environment Association’s (CSWEA) Annual Meeting brings together passionate professionals from throughout the wastewater industry to provide a forum for innovation, inspiration, and exchange of ideas.
-The meeting takes place this week (May 18-20) and Donohue is excited to be involved through presentations, sponsorship, exhibit booth, and other activities.
-Five Donohue professionals will be presenting on a variety of informative topics:
+The meeting takes place May 22-25, 2017 at the InterContinental Riverfront Hotel in St. Paul, Minnesota and Donohue is excited to be involved through presentations, sponsorship, an exhibit booth, and other activities: